digital-asset/daml/docs/source/daml/intro/9_Functional101.rst

 9 Functional Programming 101
 ============================

-In this chapter, we will use both the Asset, as well as the Upgrade models from Chapter 8 to learn more about expressing complex logic in a functional language like DAML.
-You'll learn about
+In this chapter, you will learn more about expressing complex logic in a functional language like DAML.
+Specifically, you'll learn about

 - Function signatures and functions
 - Advanced control flow (``if...else``, folds, recursion, ``when``)

-If you no longer have your projects set up, please follow the setup instructions in :doc:`8_Upgrading` to get hold of the code for this chapter.
+If you no longer have your chapter 7 and 8 projects set up, and want to look back at the code, please follow the setup instructions in :doc:`8_Dependencies` to get hold of the code for this chapter.

 .. note::